13 Bizarre Christmas Laws You Never Knew Actually Existed

 Yes to the tree, no to the cross

 In 2016 in Knightstown, Indiana, it became illegal to have a cross on top of a Christmas tree in a public display.
 “The cross is not a Christmas symbol,” said a representative of the American Civil Liberties Union.
 “The cross is the pre-eminent symbol of Christianity and it reminds Christians not of the secular trappings of Christmas, but of the crucifixion and the resurrection of Jesus.”

 Don’t lose that receipt

 In Michigan, if you like having a freshly cut Christmas tree, be prepared to retain the receipt.
 That’s because it’s illegal there for anyone to transport a Christmas tree without having proof of the sale of the same.
-Don’t fall for these holiday decorating mistakes you didn’t know you were making.

 The ban on candy canes

 In Nebraska in 2018, an elementary school principal banned candy canes in the school because “historically, the shape [of the candy cane] is a ‘J’ for Jesus.
 The red is for the blood of Christ, and the white is a symbol of his resurrection.”
 Also banned: anything suggestive of the religious holiday of Christmas (including reindeer, Elf on the Shelf, and anything red and green).
-But all is not lost as there are always these unique Christmas candies that are available only during the holiday season.

 No booze in the eggnog in Arkansas